Writing plans and reports

 - Review and evaluation

-Princes Regeneration Trust / Churches Conservation Trust: how to make the business case for your project
+Princes Regeneration Trust / Churches Conservation Trust: Business Planning Toolkit

 A comprehensive condition survey is an absolute must for any repair or restoration work on an historic building.